Banking, market watchdogs push for changes to Euribor

-LONDON Pan-European bank and financial market regulators called on Friday for a reduction in banks' influence on the Euribor rate-setting process and more regular checks to ensure the figures weren't manipulated.
+LONDON Pan-European bank and financial market regulators called on Friday for a reduction in banks' influence on how the Euribor benchmark rate is set and seeking more regular checks to ensure figures are not manipulated.

-Euribor and its larger counterpart Libor are Europe's key gauges of how much banks pay to borrow from their peers and are used to set the prices of swathes of financial products, from some mortgages to more complex derivatives.
+Euribor and its larger counterpart Libor are Europe's key gauges of how much banks pay to borrow from their peers.
+They used to set the prices of swathes of financial products, from some mortgages to more complex derivatives.

 They also are a key indicator of financial market tension.
-When the financial crisis hit in 2008, interbank rates soared as trust between banks crumbled.
+When the financial crisis hit in 2008, interbank rates soared as trust in the health of banks crumbled.

 The future of Euribor has been under scrutiny recently because of a string of pullouts by banks, including heavyweights Rabobank RABN.UL and Citi (C.N), looking to protect themselves from any fallout from the benchmark price-fixing scandal.